Spark the Change Colorado

 This presentation will offer a basic overview of the legal documents that are used in Colorado for estate planning, such as wills, trusts, and powers of attorney, as well as for advanced medical directives.
 In addition, there will be a presentation on the Five Wishes national advanced care planning program.

-Pattie Swift, Colorado attorney and retired District Judge
+Presented by: Pattie Swift, Colorado attorney and retired District Judge and Amber Cortez, LPN, Executive Director, Hospice Del Valle

-July 10th: Deborah Palmer, MM, MT-BC, Board Certified Music Therapist, “Music's Influence on Aging and Well-Being.”
+MM, MT-BC, Board Certified Music Therapist, “Music's Influence on Aging and Well-Being.”
 This presentation will explore the health benefits of using music to age well, including cognitive benefits, emotional impact, physical benefits, social connection and engagement, and a brief overview of music therapy.

 August 7th: Katy Baer, MPH, RD, Community Registered Dietitian, “Practical Tips for Eating Healthfully on a Limited Budget.”
 Eating healthfully on a limited budget can be challenging.
 Learn practical ways to cut food costs and still eat healthfully and deliciously!